Botanical Name: Haworthia species

 Some species may flower.
 The blooms are small and grow in clusters on long stems.

 What these succulent house plants have in common is a tolerance for neglect.
 Put them in indirect light and water occasionally and you'll keep them happy for several years.

 Watch that water.
 When watering, avoid getting the leaves wet.
 Like other succulents, its leaves are prone to rot.

 Haworthias have small roots, so a shallow container will do.
 If you use a container without drainage holes, use it as a cachepot.
 Slip a plain nursery pot into the cachepot to cover it up.
 Add a 1-inch (2.5 cm) layer of pebbles at the bottom of the cachepot to keep the inner pot above the drainage water.

 Choose plants based on colors and forms you like.
 They're all easy to grow.

-Want a variety of haworthia succulents?
+Want a variety?
 I knew that you would.
-This Haworthia Collection includes 5 Plants, each in its own 3-inch pot.
+Get several.
 These beautiful South African succulents are a quick way to start or add to your collection.

 Origin: South Africa

 Height: 3-6 inches (7.5-15 cm) tall depending on species.